 Summer 2018 is just around the corner and we’re all revved up and ready for those free concerts around Los Gatos.
 Most artists and schedules have been announced and, knowing that you are as excited about these as I am, I have compiled a calendar of free outdoor music events for us all!
 Below please find a compilation of the FOUR different Los Gatos free musical concert series (and don’t forget Independence Day festivities)!
 As always, the information below should be reliable but as with any concert or outdoors event it is subject to change, so double check the website prior to going and always read the rules (especially if you plan to picnic).
 Hope to see you there!

-(1) Vasona Vibrations 5-7pm every Saturday of June & July at Vasona Lake County Park, schedule of performers will be updated here (schedule yet to be announced).
+(1) Vasona Vibrations 5-7pm every Saturday of June & July at Vasona Lake County Park, schedule of performers has recently been announced here at the event’s website.
 Performances are held on the lawn near the Ranger Office, just down the hill from the pedestrian entrance at University Ave and Pepper Tree Lane.
 Consider bringing food and cash donations to Second Harvest Food Bank, which are accepted at every concert.
 Please note that a $6 fee is charged for parking within the County Parks.